-- Age: If you are over 65, your risk for having a heart attack is greater.
+- Age.
+If you’re over age 65, your risk for having a heart attack is greater.

-- Family history: If you have a family history of heart disease, high blood pressure, obesity, or diabetes, you are more at risk.
+- Family history.
+If you have a family history of heart disease, high blood pressure, obesity, or diabetes, you’re more at risk.

-- Race: People of African descent are at higher risk.
+- Race.
+People of African descent have a higher risk.

 They should also take a sample of your blood or perform other tests to see if there’s evidence of heart muscle damage.